shopware/shopware/src/Docs/platform/5-orm/4-extensions.md

 );
 ```

-Given this example extends the `ProductDefinition`, the hydrator would run into a problem because the
+Given this example extends the `ProductDefinition`, the hydrator would run into a problem because of the
 `promotions` property does not exist in the `ProductStruct`.

 ### Register extension in service container